 Eskom human resources director Bhabhalazi Bulunga said the parastatal had not received the strike notice by 2pm.

 “Even if they notify us of the strike, it remains illegal.
-It’s like telling someone you are going to murder them, that doesn’t make the act legal.”

 He said NUM was risking committing itself to illegal action and getting its members arrested.